For an accessible version or to translate, visit:

 What to expect

-Long term treatment as it takes time to develop a new skill, need a lot of support from the parents/carers/family
+ARFID needs long-term treatment as it takes time to develop a new skill, and the young person will need a lot of support from parents/carers/family members during this time.

-• Each step can take days, months…and sometimes years….
-They may change their minds during the process
+• Each step can take days, months and sometimes years.
+Young people may change their minds multiple times during the process.

-• The new food should not be expected to be eaten straight away, sometimes is just about exposure
+• The new food should not be expected to be eaten straight away, sometimes it is just about exposure.

 Expectations